 Keeping families happy and healthy

 Unfortunately, the excitement of childbirth also goes hand in hand with stress and anxiety, particularly from a financial point of view.
-With new mums needing to take time off work and baby care costs mounting, covering health expenses can be the straw that breaks the camel’s back.
+With new mums needing to take time off work and baby care costs mounting, covering health expenses can be the straw that breaks the camel’s back (read Kate’s story on giving birth in Hong Kong).
 By taking out an international health insurance plan families can keep financial stress to a minimum, both during and after pregnancy.
 When new costs of maternity pop up, they can rest assured that their provider will cover them.

 Tips for a smooth and stress-free overseas pregnancy